 If you do not wish to receive direct marketing communications from us, please contact us at Mummy’s Wish, PO Box 165, Northgate, QLD 4013, Tel: 1300 045 741 or email: email@example.com

 Keeping your information safe

-We take all reasonable steps to protect all of the personal information we hold from misuse, interference and loss, and from unauthorised access, modification or disclosure.
-Your personal information will be stored on a password protected electronic database, which may be on our database, a database maintained by a cloud hosting service provider or other third party database storage or server provider.
-Backups of electronic information are written to drives which are stored offsite.
+We take all reasonable steps to protect all of the personal information we hold from misuse, interference, loss, and unauthorised access, modification, or disclosure.
+Your personal information will be stored on a password-protected electronic database, which may be on our database, a database maintained by a cloud hosting service provider, or another third-party database storage or server provider.
+Backups of electronic information are written to drives that are stored offsite.

-Where personal information is stored with a third party, we have arrangements which require those third parties to maintain the security of the information.
+Where personal information is stored with a third party, we have arrangements that require those third parties to maintain the security of the information.
 We take reasonable steps to protect the privacy and security of that information, but we are not liable for any unauthorised access or use of that information.
-Your personal information will stay on the database indefinitely until you advise you would like it removed, unless we de-identify it or destroy it earlier in accordance with privacy law requirements.
+Your personal information will stay on the database indefinitely until you advise you would like it removed unless we de-identify it or destroy it earlier following privacy law requirements.

 Our website uses secure response forms when we ask for your personal and payment card details and we work hard to keep your information secure by having safe systems in place.
 We commit to de-identify or destroy your information where we no longer need to keep it.

 Our employees and service providers are also expected to keep personal and payment card information confidential and secure.

 We use Secure Socket Layer (SSL) certificates which are the industry standard for encrypting your credit card and debit card numbers, your name, and your address so that they cannot be viewed by any third party over the internet.
 Your financial information is encrypted on our servers and access to this information is restricted to our authorised staff only.